 Jeff Barker is Professor Emeritus of Theatre and Worship Arts at Northwestern College in Orange City, Iowa, where he taught since 1988.
-He holds an M.A. in Theatre Performance from Northern Illinois University and an M.F.A. in Theatre Directing from University of South Dakota.
+He holds an M.A. in Theatre Performance from Northern Illinois University and an M.F.A. in Theatre Directing from the University of South Dakota.
 He is an elder in the Reformed Church in America and was a worship leader on staff for many years at Trinity Reformed Church in Orange City.
 He is a much-produced playwright, including And God Said, a musical created with Broadway composer Ron Melrose.
 His screenwriting includes The Frontier Boys and Of Minor Prophets.
-His books include Performing the Plays of the Bible (co-authored with Tom Boogaart) and the Arlene Schuiteman trilogy.
+His books include Performing the Plays of the Bible (co-authored with Tom Boogaart) and the Arlene Schuiteman missionary biography series.
 Jeff was the Carnegie Foundation’s Iowa Professor of the Year in 2006.
 Jeff is married to actress Karen Bohm Barker, and they have three children.

 Professor Emerita.
 Doris Borchert is retired Professor of Christian Education and Supervision at Northern Seminary.
 She holds the D.Min from Andover Newton Theological School and has served as Professor of Christian Education and Director of Supervised Ministry at Southern Baptist Theological Seminary in Louisville, Kentucky Northern Baptist Seminary in Lombard, Illinois and North American Baptist Seminary